 Dr Bettina Christl is a clinical psychologist registered with AHPRA (PSY0001811040).
 Bettina is passionate about helping people from all walks of life, including children, adolescents and adults.
 Her therapeutic approach aims to build on the existing strengths of each person and to grow their resilience.

-Bettina is especially dedicated to helping children with developmental difficulties, such as Autism Spectrum Disorder, and bringing about positive changes in the life of these children and their families.
+Bettina is especially dedicated to helping children with developmental difficulties, and bringing about positive changes in the life of these children and their families.

 Bettina is experienced in helping children on the Autism Spectrum and their parents, including diagnostic assessments and support for accesssing NDIS funding, as well as social skills training and supporting their ability to regulate their emotions.